YuriiLaba/algorithms/sorting/README.md

 This task is a simple bubble sort realization to sort an array.

 ## Input Format:
-The first line contains an integer, n, the size of the array a.
+The first line contains an integer, _n_, the size of the array _a_.
-The second line contains n space-separated integers a[i].
+The second line contains n space-separated integers _a[i]_.

 ## Output Format:
 Number of swaps to sort the array.
 First element of the sorted array.
 Last element of the sorted array.

+# Mark and Toys
+In this task I realized search of the maximum number of elements in the array whose sum is less than set number _k_ using merge sort.

+## Input Format:
+The first line contains two integers, _n_ - number of elements in the array, and _k_.

+## Output Format:
+An integer that denotes the maximum number of elements whose sum is less than _k_.